EBV Positive Mucocutaneous Ulcer

 Complications

-The sequelae of EBV positive mucocutaneous ulcer is mostly dependent on the location and severity of the ulcers as they can be extensively destructive to the affected tissue.
+The sequelae of EBVMCU are mostly dependent on the location and severity of the ulcers, as they can be extensively destructive to the affected tissue.
 Persistent, painful ulcerations localized to the oropharynx have been reported to lead to odynophagia and subsequent weight loss.
 There have been reports of aspiration pneumonia and subsequent sepsis secondary to odynophagia as well.
-Furthermore, ulcers can appear in any part of the gastrointestinal tract causing abdominal emergencies.[3][4]
+Furthermore, ulcers can appear in any part of the gastrointestinal tract, causing abdominal emergencies.[3][4]

 Deterrence and Patient Education

-Although many cases of EBV positive mucocutaneous ulcers are generally self-limiting and can resolve without treatment, it is important to seek medical care if you develop a mucocutaneous ulcer as it can be secondary to multiple diagnoses, thus additional work-up should be pursued.
+Although many cases of EBVMCU are generally self-limiting and can resolve without treatment, it is important to seek medical care if you develop one; this can be secondary to multiple diagnoses, so additional work-up should be pursued.
 Furthermore, with an increasing number of cases of EBVMCUs being reported, there have been reports of more aggressive or persistent cases that require additional treatment.

 Pearls and Other Issues

-- EBVMCU is a B-cell lymphoproliferative disorder with a wide variety of appearances that may resemble DLBCL and/or cHL.
+• EBVMCU is a B-cell lymphoproliferative disorders with many appearances, some of which may resemble DLBCL or cHL.

-- Diagnosis relies on clinical history and exclusion of systemic involvement.
+• Diagnosis relies on the clinical history and the exclusion of systemic involvement.

 Enhancing Healthcare Team Outcomes